Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Constructing a unified interpolating effective potential

 From \eqref{rho-rad-part} and \eqref{p-rad-part}, we obtain $w_{\rm eff}=1/3$, and one can easily check that all the equations and definitions of the model remain consistent with these exact solutions.

-It is seen that the fractional corrections do \emph{not} modify the time-exponent, and the standard scaling $a\propto t^{1/2}$ is preserved in agreement with $\Lambda$CDM.
+As follows from equation~\eqref{rad-a-A}, it is seen that the fractional corrections do \emph{not} modify the time-exponent, and the standard scaling $a_{\rm rad}\propto t^{1/2}$ is preserved in agreement with $\Lambda$CDM model.
 The fractional sector influences only the normalization $A(\alpha)$, which can be constrained observationally.